PeppeL-G/course-material/src/courses/web-development-fundamentals/project-grading-guidelines.md

 ## Database Design
-The quality of the design of the database.
+The quality of the design of the database. [xkcd has a web comic about storing dates.](https://xkcd.com/1883/)

 <GradingGuideline
 	gradeU="The design is inappropriate, for example storing all resources in the same table."